Universal Opt-Out Mechanisms Explained

 What Disclosures Are Required?

-Both the CPA and the CCPA require businesses to clearly and conspicuously disclose the use of personal data as well as provide a method for consumers to exercise the right to opt-out of the processing of their personal data.
+Businesses subject to UOOM requirements must clearly and conspicuously disclose the use of personal data as well as provide a method for consumers to exercise the right to opt-out of the processing of their personal data.
 Beyond this, the CCPA also requires businesses to provide a clear and conspicuous method to limit the processing of sensitive personal data, or, in lieu of both methods, a business can offer a clearly labeled link to allow consumers to opt-out out of or limit the processing of personal information.

 Are UOOM Requirements Being Enforced?